 - Patients can access care from the comfort of their home, and providers can provide care with flexibility

 Disadvantages of Telemedicine

 The disadvantages of Telemedicine include:

-- Not all states require health insurance companies to cover telemedicine, therefore, it’s possible for patients to face out-of-pocket costs
+- Not all states require health insurance companies to cover telemedicine.
+Therefore, patients can face out-of-pocket costs.

 How Much Telemedicine Costs